MattMoore050783/MS4-PJC-Plant-Services/README.md

 #### Goals

 The goals of the website were:-
--
+- Sell all products on the website that are currently sold from the warehouse.
+- Hold secure information for all current customers and new customers so they can login to place orders.
+- The website theme and colours must tie in with the company logo and profile
+- The website must be accessible and show correctly on all devices from PC/Laptops to Tablets and mobile phones.
+- Products on the website must be easily be able to be modified and added.
+- Payments via the website must be secure.

 ---

 #### User Stories

 From the Designers Perspective:-
--
+- The site must be easy to use and navigate and easy to find products.
+- The site must show correct and east to view on all devices.
+- The sites colour scheme must work with the PJC Plant Services logo colour scheme and font
+- The Menus must be clear and concise so users can navigate around the site easily.
+- Products must be able to be easily modified and added to the database
+- Images for each product must be clear on all devices to the user.
+- The shopping Bag must be clear of what products are being brought and how much the total cost is including delivery.
+- Login and Registration to the site must be secure but easy for the user to do.
+- Details about the company location and other social media formats must be shown.
+- Products can be searched easily and also ordered easily by Price, Rasting etc.
+- The checkout page must be secure and easy to understand so the user can complete the purchase easily and quickly.

 From the users perspective:-
--
+- I need to find the product I want to buy easily.
+- My personal details held on the site need to be secure and access needs to be secure.
+- I need to be able to see the product clearly before purchasing.
+- I need to be able to see how much my total order is going to cost including delivery.
+- I need to be able to modify products and add products to the database.
+- I need to be able to place the order easily and securely through the website.
+- I need to be able to register for a new account easily so I can buy products.
+- I need the system to store my details so I dont have to fill this out everytime I place a order.

 ---

 ### Styling

-The website must be easy on the eye but also you must be able to see the different fields, forms and buttons.
-I used a clear white see through background for forms and cards, used black, red or green for the buttons so they stood out and used black text Colour.
-The background image was an image that was construction related with a good colour scheme.
+The site must be easy to view on all devices with menus clear and concise, the colours must integrate with the colour scheme of the PJC Plant Services Logo.

 The below colour scheme was used for the menus and text.

 ![ColourScheme](Documentation/ColourScheme.png)

-The font chosed was Comfortaa because it was clear and concise.
+The font chosed was Montserrat because it was clear and concise.
 The backup font if google fonts didnt load is Sans-Serif.

-The background image used for the site was a background of the sky and machines to keep with the construction theme.
+The background image used for the site was a picture of the head office to shot customers when entering the site they was dealing with a reputable and professional company for all construction supply needs..

 ---

 ### Wireframes

-Wireframes/Database Tables Link - [Wireframes](Documentation/Wireframes/WireframesandDBDesign.pdf)
+Wireframes/Database Tables Link - [Wireframes](Documentation/Wireframes/Wireframes.pdf)

 **Design Changes to Wireframes**
-- New Background image used which was clearer on all size screens.
-- Changed the layout of the tasks information to go vertically instead of horizontal.
-- Removed Social Media links from footer - not required just to software being used internally only.
-- isAdmin field added to the user table is database design.
-This was a Boolean field.
-This can only be assigned to true by logging into mongodb as the system admin.
+- Colour changes added to menu when hovering with a mouse
+- Menu Structure was changed and shortened for a better user experience.
+- Has sizes taken out on the products, individual products for each size will be added to the site instead.

 ---